-- -for the category debt securities (bonds and money market instruments) for debt securities issued abroad and bought by nonresidents, data from the reporting system on external debt (ED) and data for debt securities market value at the cut-off date; - -for the category debt securities (bonds and money market instruments) for debt securities issued domestically and bought by nonresidents, data from the reports on operations with securities from the authorized participants in the Macedonian Stock exchange, as well as the data base of the Central Securities Depositary are used, while for calculation of the market value of the securities, data on the market prices from the Macedonian Stock Exchange are used. - for the category loans the data are used from the reporting system on external debt (ED) the credit records statistics is conveyed by the NBRM and is based on a loan-by-loan data base containing various elements.
+- -for the category debt securities (bonds and money market instruments) for debt securities issued abroad and bought by nonresidents, data from the reporting system on external debt (ED) and data for debt securities market value at the cut-off date; - -for the category debt securities (bonds and money market instruments) for debt securities issued domestically and bought by nonresidents data base of the Central Securities Depositary is used, while for calculation of the market value of the securities, data on the market prices from the Macedonian Stock Exchange are used. - for the category loans the data are used from the reporting system on external debt (ED) the credit records statistics is conveyed by the NBRM and is based on a loan-by-loan data base containing various elements.
 Various data can be obtained from this data base on the stock of external debt, disbursement, repayments, arrears, accrued interest etc.; and the reporting system on external claims (EC) -the credit records statistics is conveyed by the NBRM and is based on a loan-by-loan data base containing various elements.
 Various data can be obtained from this data base on the stock of external claims, disbursement, repayments, arrears, accrued interest etc.;